valerkahere homepage

 ...and well, Why?

-Since I am pursuing a major in Software Development, I see web design and development as my way of changing the world for the better.
+Since I am pursuing a major in Software Development, I see Web Design & Development as my way of changing the world for the better.
 Websites are everywhere — on our home devices, at work, powering everything from online shops to healthcare systems.
 Even a small inconsistency in accessibility, usability, or code quality can lead to serious consequences — frustrated users, broken systems, or barriers for people who rely on them.
 That’s what I aim to combat: building websites that are reliable, accessible, and designed for everyone.

 The Ubiquity of Web Impact